amandaestevez/SOFTWARE-QA/01-TEST-CASES/011-ANATOMY-OF-TEST-CASES.md

 ## Abstract

 Inconsistent test case formats can hinder software development.
-This document outlines a well-defined, standardized test case structure based on established best practices.
+This document outlines a well-defined, standardized test case structure based on the industry's established best practices.
 It details the core components of a test case, like test case ID, description, and pass/fail criteria.

 By adopting this standardized approach, projects can benefit from improved clarity, increased efficiency in test creation and execution, reduced errors due to clear pass/fail criteria, and streamlined traceability for defect tracking.

 |TABLE OF CONTENT | THE ANATOMY OF A TEST CASE |
 |-----------------|----------------------------|